Herb Trawick: Awards and honours

 Much loved by his fans, Trawick's jersey No. 56 is one of seven retired by the Alouettes.
 Trawick was elected to the Canadian Football Hall of Fame and the Kentucky State University Athletics Hall of Fame in 1975.

 Trawick died on September 16, 1985, in his adopted home town of Montreal.
 On July 16, 1997, a park was named in his honour by the City of Montreal.
 Parc Herb-Trawick is situated southwest of the intersection of Lionel-Groulx Avenue and Richmond Street.

 In 2006, Trawick was voted to the Honour Roll of the Canadian Football League's Top 50 players of the sport's modern era by Canadian sports network TSN.

+Professional wrestling career

+Trawick also spent time as a professional wrestler.